Downtown mobility hub expected

-To accommodate for the rapidly growing population, San Marcos may receive a mobility hub in the heart of downtown.
+To accommodate a rapidly growing population, San Marcos may receive a mobility hub in the heart of downtown.
+A mobility hub is simply a place of connectivity among students, residents and employers with multimodal transportation.
+As downtown becomes more populated, the city is determined to create more space and greenery for citizens.

-Kevin Burke, economic and development projects coordinator, refers to the hub as a “pocket park” with potential elements such as drinking fountains, benches, shaded seating, vegetation and a defined space for bicycle parking.
+Kevin Burke, economic and development downtown administrator, refers to the hub as a “pocket park” with potential elements such as drinking fountains, benches, shaded seating, vegetation and a defined space for bicycle parking.

 “The council would like to see some of everything in there,” Burke said.
 “The challenge is that it’s still only 6,000 square feet.”